KDAB/KDReports/README.md

 The KD Reports Software is Copyright 2007-2023 Klarälvdalens Datakonsult AB (KDAB), and is available under the terms of the [MIT](LICENSES/MIT.txt) license.

-Contact KDAB at <info@kdab.com> to inquire about commercial licensing.
+Contact KDAB at <info@kdab.com> for any licensing queries.

 ## About KDAB